 Our trip begins in Funchal, Madeira's capital and our base for the next week.
 Funchal takes its name from 'funcho', meaning fennel and according to local legend, when Zarco landed here in 1419, he named this spot after the abundance of the herb he found.
 Visiting sailors used to call the city 'Little Lisbon' thanks to the grandeur of its cathedral and the buildings that line its harbour.

 For those arriving in time, our tour leader plans to meet you in the hotel reception at 7pm for a welcome meeting and for those that wish, there is the chance to go out for dinner.
-There are no other activities planned today, so you're free to arrive in Funchal at any time.
-If you'd like an airport transfer today, you'll need to arrive into Madeira International Airport (FNC), which is a 25-minute drive from our hotel.
+There are no other activities planned today, so you\ re free to arrive in Funchal at any time.
+If you\ d like an airport transfer today, you'll need to arrive into Madeira International Airport (FNC), which is a 25-minute drive from our hotel.
 Should you miss the welcome meeting, your Tour Leader will inform you of any essential information as soon as you catch up.

 Tonight, you might like to try one of the fresh seafood dishes that Madeira is known for, such as tuna with fried maize or black scabbard with fried banana, and for dessert why not sample local passionfruit pudding?
 Stay: Hotel do Carmo, Funchal (Comfortable)

-After our walk, we'll journey down through the forested area of Chao dos Louros to the pretty town of Sao Vicente on the north coast.
-From here, we'll drive along the dramatic corniche road along the north coast to the remote town of Porto Moniz, which was once only accessible via arduous hiking routes or by boat.
-Remember your swimsuit and towel today as we'll have the chance for a refreshing swim at the natural rock pools of Porto Moniz - the perfect way to relax after a day spent exploring.
+Today, we'll leave Funchal for a full-day tour of the north and northwest of the island. we'll drive along the dramatic corniche road along the north coast to the remote town of Porto Moniz, which was once only accessible via arduous hiking routes or by boat.
+Remember your swimsuit and towel today as we'll have the chance for a refreshing swim at the natural rock pools of Porto Moniz.
+From here we journey through the forested area of Chao dos Louros to the pretty town of Sao Vicente on the north coast.

 Please note that in the event of poor weather, it might be necessary to cancel the boat trip or change the day of operation.